telerik/xaml-docs/controls/radtileview/features/fluid-content-control.md

 ## Automatic Content Changing

 By default the currently visible content of RadFluidContentControl is automatically changed based on the current size of the control.
 To manually define the sizes, set the `NormalToLargeThreshold` and `NormalToSmallThreshold` properties.
 The `NormalToSmallThreshold` is used to determine when the small content will be shown, in the cases when the normal `Content` is currently visible and vice versa.
 The `NormalToLargeThreshold` property controls when the normal content will be hidden and the `LargeContent` shown.

 The next example works with the following content sizes - SmallContent (200px X 200px), NormalContent (400px X 400px) and LargeContent (600px X 600px).

-#### __XAML__
+#### __[XAML] Example 1: Automatic Content Changing__
-{{region radtileview-fluid-content-control_0}}
+{{region xaml-radtileview-fluid-content-control_0}}
 	<telerik:RadFluidContentControl NormalToSmallThreshold="400 400" NormalToLargeThreshold="600 600">
 		<telerik:RadFluidContentControl.SmallContent>
 			<Border Background="LightBlue" Width="200" Height="200">